Introduction

 Adding Components

 As explained earlier, the Custom Component behaves similarly to the Stages Component.
-You can create multiple stages and add any components to it from the Store.
+You can create multiple stages and add any components to it from the Building Blocks.

-For example, to add an Image, simply search for it in the Store and drag it to your Custom Component.
+For example, to add an Image, simply search for it in the Building Blocks and drag it to your Custom Component.

 How to add Actions, Triggers, and Data Fields